phraemer/juceissues/README.md

-## JUCE basic plugin to test and explore issues

-On Windows:

-- To generate a Visual Studio 2022 solution `generate.bat`
-- To build `build_debug.bat`

-On macOS:
+## This branch of this repo is for testing two AUv3 in one

-- To generate the Xcode project `./generate.sh`
+- To generate the Xcode project `./generate_ios.sh [TEAM ID]`
-- To build `./build_debug.sh`
+- To build open the project in Xcode